gortonator/bsds-6650/assignments-2021/Assignment-1.md

 Once each thread has started it should send (numRunsx0.2)x(numSkiers/(numThreads/4)) POST requests to the server.
 Each POST should *randomly* select:
 1. a skierID from the range of ids passed to the thread
 1. a lift number (liftID)
-1. a time from the range of minutes passed to each thread (start and end time - same for each thread)
+1. a time value from the range of minutes passed to each thread (between start and end time)

 With our example, if numRuns=20, each thread will send 2x(1024/16) POST requests.